I suppose I’ll keep the blog ball rolling, since certain people (cough Drexel cough) have avoided carrying their share.

 (If you didn’t do that hottub/pool thing in middle school, sorry, but you missed out big time.)

-We were both psyched to help out during Hound Ears as judges, arriving at the campground at 6:45am on the day of the comp, only to wait around for a couple extra hours for the morning drizzle to dry off the rocks.
-Thea from Footsloggers provided free coffee for the masses (thanks!), and after five cups it was time for me to do… something!
+We were both psyched to help out during Hound Ears as judges, arriving at the campground at 6:45am on the day of the comp.
+While waiting around a couple hours for the morning drizzle to dry off the rocks, we took advantage of the free coffee provided by Thea from Footsloggers (thanks!).
+After five cups it was time for me to do… something!
 Anything!
-So I very excitedly helped herd people onto shuttle busses and made awkward caffeine-fueled conversation with folks as I collected their waivers, and despite a bus break-down, all 400ish people finally made it up to the boulder field!!!
+SO MUCH ENERGY.
+Soon the rocks were dry enough and I (very excitedly) helped herd people onto shuttle busses and made awkward caffeine-fueled conversation with folks as I collected their waivers.
+Despite one bus breaking down, all 400+ people finally made it up to the boulder field and things could start.

-I was really looking forward to running around climbing at Hound Ears with my friends.
-That was the game plan at least.
-Then last weekend, after getting my ankle kicked out during a soccer game, plans changed and my new goal became walking slowly, cheering my friends on and having as much fun as possible signing other peoples’ scorecards with a big red J for Judge.
+I was initially looking forward to running around Hound Ears climbing with all my friends.
+Then last weekend, my ankle was kicked out during a soccer game and plans changed.
+My new goal became hobbling around slowly without hurting my ankle worse, cheering on friends and strangers, and signing scorecards as an official judge.

 Olivia’s recent blogposts have been super inspirational about having a positive attitude while injured.
 It also helps that the world is a beautiful place (especially in the fall) so my view of people climbing looked like this:

-People turned in their scorecards and meandered back to the campground to eat some subpar chili.
+People turned in their scorecards and meandered back to the campground to eat chili.
 Slowly but surely, the sky darkened and things got more interesting.
-There was a pad-stacking contest, winners were announces, and some numbered balls were thrown into the audience.
+There was a pad-stacking contest (who can balance atop the highest # of crashpads), winners were announces, and some numbered balls were thrown into the audience.
 I was busy cuddling with a shivering puppy in the minivan, but Drexel and his brother Carson caught ALL THE BALLS and won some legit stuff, like a new chalk pot, down jacket, and framepack.
-These are not your average door prizes…
+These are not your average door prizes ladies and gentlemen.

 So yes, it’s been over three months since the last post.
 THREE MONTHS!
 Whatever could we be doing instead of throwing ourselves at real rocks all day, huddling in a minivan every night, and crossing the country in search of the best carousel ride???
 Well, that’s a good question…